- Download our Moving to Germany Guide (PDF)

 Expats will need to get their paperwork in order and make sure they have the right visa for Germany before relocating.

-As a member of the European Union, citizens of other EU states can enter with nothing but their passports and are entitled to live and work in Germany without a visa.
-But once there they will still need to get a residency permit.
+As a member of the European Union, Germany permits citizens of other EU states to enter with nothing but their passports and entitles them to live and work in Germany without a visa.
+But once there, they will still need to get a residency permit.

 Non-EU citizens travelling to Germany for a short stay may need to apply for a Schengen visa, which usually takes about two weeks.
 Non-EU expats planning to live or work in the country will need to get the necessary work or residency permit.